 |EDUC 625||Student Teaching Practicum||6|

 Program and course requirements are subject to change to comply with university policy.

-Successful completion of the secondary certification assessment provided by the Pennsylvania Department of Education is required for certification.
+Successful completion of the appropriate content level Praxis exam provided by the Pennsylvania Department of Education is required for certification.

 Students will need to spend considerable time in K-12 classrooms to satisfy Pennsylvania Department of Education requirements pertaining to field experience and observation hours prior to certification.